nickto/gpt-cli/README.md

 My terminal is always at my fingertips, unlike my browser.
 Moreover, it allows

-- tinkering with some GPT parameters,
+- tinkering with some model parameters,
 - saving and loading conversation context,
-- using GPT-4 without paying 20$ a month.
+- using latest OpenAI models without paying 20$ a month.

 And, to be honest, I also just wanted to play around with OpenAI API and [Typer](https://typer.tiangolo.com/).